Hot Natured

 Hot Natured is a British-American electronic music group consisting of Jamie Jones and Lee Foss, both co-founders of critically acclaimed electronic dance music label, Hot Creations.
 The group later on added members Ali Love and Luca Cazal from Infinity Ink.

+The group's only studio album, Different Sides of the Sun, received a three-star rating from NME, and a four-star rating from The Irish Times.